Diversity + Inclusion

 We affirm this commitment by promoting a welcoming and safe workplace, increasing representation of underrepresented groups in all facets of our department, and vigorously responding to intolerant behaviors or actions.
 We communicate with respect, encourage discussion, support those who feel marginalized, and promote diversity initiatives from every level of the university.
 Our goal is to build upon our strengths by encouraging an even more inclusive scholarly community and collaborative environment in which all members are empowered and supported.

 Why support diversity in HPSC?
-Fundamentally, the reason to be inclusive of more women and minorities of all kinds in HPSC is not for the sake of the women and minorities, it’s for the intellectual benefit of HPSC!
+Fundamentally, the reason to be inclusive of more women and minorities of all kinds in HPSC is for the intellectual benefit of HPSC!
 Please see excerpts of Kenneth Gibbs’ detailed argument in Scientific American for this position, given in terms of STEM fields, at the end of this document.

 Our statement of values + diversity

 This statement of values is intended to promote the core educational and research missions of the HPSC department in a way that is respectful of all members of our scholarly community including faculty, graduate students, undergraduate students, office staff, and guests.